kkysen/cstar/LRM.md

     - Postfix
 6. Slices
 7. Monadic Error Handling
-8. Classes
-9. Standard Library
-    - Lists
-    - Strings
+    - Uncatchable Panics
-10. Operator Precedence
+8. Operator Precedence
-11. Examples
+9. Examples

 ## Overview
 C* is a general-purpose systems programming language.
 It is between the level of C and Zig on a semantic level, and syntactically it also borrows a lot from Rust (pun intended).
 It is meant primarily for programs that would otherwise be implemented in C for the speed, simplicity, and explicitness of the language, but want a few simple higher-level language constructs, more expressiveness, and some safety, but not so many overwhelming language features and implicit costs like in Rust, C++, or Zig.